Coverdell Education Savings Accounts

 What is a Coverdell Savings Account?

-Coverdell Education Savings Accounts, commonly referred to as CESAs, are an option to be considered as you start your college savings.
+Coverdell Education Savings Account, commonly referred to as CESA, is an option to be considered as you start saving for college for yourself or a loved one.
 As with any savings plan, knowing what your goals and timeline are can be the first steps in reaching your goals.
 By meeting with a Financial Advisor, you’ll have years of experience at your disposal and access to resources to help guide your decision.

 Understanding Coverdell Education Savings Accounts

 - CESAs are similar to 529 plans in that they are tax-free as long as qualified distributions are made but only $2,000 a year can be added.
 You can also use the funds in a CESA for some K-12 education expenses

 - CESAs can be opened on behalf of your child, grandchild, niece, etc. However, if you are not the parent or legal guardian for the minor, the parent or legal guardian should be added to the account as well.
 Anyone can make contribution to the account up to the yearly maximum of $2,000 a year.

 - The account balance grows through deposits and interest.
 Your principal and interest earned will never diminish, just like any other savings account.